bloominstituteoftechnology/Processes/README.md

-# Processes
+# Processes And System Calls

-Now that we've talked a bit about how processes work at a high level, it's time to do some exercises regarding process creation.
-We'll be focusing on three of the most useful and versatile system call functions when it comes to process creation in UNIX systems.
+Now that we've talked a bit about how processes and system calls work at a high level, it's time to apply these concepts by doing some exercises related to process creation and making system calls.
+We'll be utilizing the `fork()`, `exec()`, `wait()`, and `pipe()` system calls in order to create processes and even have them pass messages to each other.
-These are the `fork()`, `exec()`, and `wait()` system calls.

 ## Objective
 To introduce and familiarize yourself with some basic system calls pertaining to process